lumiere000/blog/_posts/2017-12-21-TCP_Wrappers.md

 using hosts.allow and hosts.deny to control sshd connection in ubuntu

+please make sure your hosts.allow works first, or you will lost control after create hosts.deny.

-adding your ip range which allow using sshd :
+adding your ip range which allow using sshd for example 192.168.0.1/24 :

 ```
 vi /etc/hosts.allow